pedrohcdo/nest-logger-bundle/README.md

 ## How to use

 First we need to import the NestLoggerModule module in the module we want to use.

-> In my projects I usually import the 'NestLoggerModule' module in a global module that puts all the main dependencies of the project and also export the 'NestLoggerModule' to be visible to any other module as shown in the example project.

 Follow the minimum configuration:

 ```ts
 import { Global, Module } from '@nestjs/common';